Gallinator/ifood-2019/README.md

 - Use the self supervised learning pretrained model to extract features and train a traditional classifier with them
 - [BONUS] fine tune the self supervised model on the supervised task (implemented but not benchmarked)

+The repo contains weights for the supervised, self supervised and traditional classifier models.

 ## How to run
 It is assumed that cuda GPU is available in the system.
 Install the requirements (conda environment reccomended):